Tauranga byelection: Candidates upset, insulted by Te Pāti Māori claims

 New Conservative co-leader and Tauranga candidate Helen Houghton said racism was an individual issue, "not a city issue".

-"It is absurd to claim a whole city is racist because a few people have a view that might differ from others," she said.
+"It is absurd to claim a whole city is racist because a few people have a view that might differ from others."

 Houghton said racism was "thrown about too frequently".